 Practice Fusion Suggested Workflow

-Practice Fusion suggests the following workflow to ensure that you gain numerator credit for this measure within the Practice Fusion EHR.
+Practice Fusion suggests the following workflow to help ensure that you gain numerator credit for this measure within the Practice Fusion EHR.

 1. Open the patient chart and click the Invite to Patient Portal link in the patient’s chart header.